via Imago

 Article continues below this ad

-Now, taking her stance on the matter further, Shiffrin reflected about how the US could be a huge market.
+Now, taking her stance on the matter further, Shiffrin reflected on how the US could be a gigantic market.
 Looking at the passion and the excitement of the fans, Shiffrin seems to be thrilled.
 After all, there were thousands of fans celebrating Shiffrin’s 6th slalom victory on the superstar course.
 Speaking with Olympics.com, the legendary skier stated, “I feel like in Europe, it’s just assumed that you know skiing and you’re a fan of the sport, and in the U.S., the fans that you connect with, they don’t get the access to it that much.
 They really, really are so passionate about it.”

 ADVERTISEMENT